Bharathrushab/bharathrushab.github.io/_teaching/2014-spring-teaching-1.md

 date: 2018-01-01
 location: "Hyderabad, India"
 ---
+**Courses:**
+* Teaching Assistant to the head of the Economics department Prof. [Sudatta Banerjee](https://universe.bits-pilani.ac.in/hyderabad/sudatta/profile) for the course Economic Environment of Business.
-**Courses** : Econometric Methods, Economics of Growth and Development, Economic Environment of Business
+* Teaching assistant to Prof. [Bheemeshwar](https://universe.bits-pilani.ac.in/hyderabad/bheemeshwar/Profile) for the courses Econometric Methods ,and Economics of Growth and Development.

 My Contribution
 ======

-Assisted the Head of the Economics Department.
 Liaised between 40+ students and the respective professor, provided support during assignments and evaluation.